-NUR1300 Nursing Concepts I
+NUR1305 Nursing Concepts I

-Students learn the concepts underlying health and wellness of individuals and families.
-Students will apply concepts to exemplars addressing basic nutrition, fluid and electrolytes, surgery, oxygenation, and the cardiovascular, gastrointestinal, genitourinary, endocrine, eye and ear, neurological and muscular systems.
+Students learn the concepts underlying health and wellness of individuals and families and apply concepts to exemplars addressing nutrition and nursing considerations as it pertains to endocrine disorders, infection, urinary, sensory, neurological and cardiovascular disorders.
 Direct clinical practice provides opportunities for students to demonstrate successful application of these concepts in a patient care setting.
+Skill competencies will be validated in the clinical laboratory.

-Prerequisites: NUR1100, SCI2215, SOC2225, CPR certification, and completion of all departmental physical forms, including purchase of malpractice insurance.
-Prerequisite or Corequisite: NUR1200
+Prerequisites: NUR1100, CPR certification, and completion of all departmental physical forms including purchase of and malpractice insurance.